HaydenWineera/Buds-Adventure-C30/proposal.md

 ## Nice To Have

-- Add animations for digging and moving
+- Add animations for characters
 - Intro to the game
--
+- Add advanced sound stuff (if there needs to be any imporovement)